 Pant met Liaqat Ali Khan when he came there to deliver a lecture on Law and Justice at the Indraprastha College University in 1931.
 In December 1932, she got married to Liaquat Ali Khan after embracing Islam.
 She changed her name from Sheila Irene Pant to Raana Liaquat Ali Khan.
 With her husband, Raana strongly opposed the Simon Commission.
 While as Professor of Economics, Raana immensely mobilized students from her college and went to Legislative Assembly to hear her husband’s debate carrying play cards of “Simon Go Home”.
 With Liaquat Ali Khan winning the debate, became an instant hero with her friends.
 She later sold him a ticket to a stage show to raise funds for flood relief in Bihar.
 Raana proved to be Liaquat Ali Khan’s constant partner and companion.
 She became politically involved with her husband and played a major role in Pakistan Movement.
-She became a defining moment in Pakistan’s history when she accompanied her husband to London, United Kingdom in May 1933.
+She became a defining moment in Pakistan’s history when she accompanied her husband to London, the United Kingdom in May 1933.
 There, she and Khan met with Jinnah at Hamstead Heath residence and successfully convinced Jinnah to return to British Indian Empire to resume the Leadership of All India Muslim League.
-Jinnah returned to India, and Ra’ana was appointed as executive member of Muslim League and Chairperson of Economic Division of the Party.
+Jinnah returned to India, and Ra’ana was appointed an executive member of the Muslim League and Chairperson of the Economic Division of the Party.

 In 1942, when it became apparent that Imperial Japan was near attacking India, Jinnah summoned Rana said to her “Be prepared to train the women.
 Islam doesn’t want women to be shut up and never see fresh air”.
-To undertake this task, Raana became to organize Muslim women presented itself in the same year, when she formed a small volunteer medical corps for nursing and first aid in Delhi.
+To undertake this task, Raana became to organize Muslim women presented itself in the same year when she formed a small volunteer medical corps for nursing and first aid in Delhi.
 Begum Raana played an important role in creating political awareness among women.
 Raana was among the aspiring woman in Subcontinent and encourage hundreds of women to fight for Pakistan shoulder-to-shoulder to men.

 After the creation of Pakistan, she became the First Lady of the country.
-As First Lady, she initiate reforms for woman and child development, social progress of woman and played a major role for woman’s part in Pakistan’s politics.
+As First Lady, she initiates reforms for woman and child development, social progress of woman and played a major role for woman’s part in Pakistan’s politics.
 After the assassination of her husband Liaquat Ali Khan in 1951, Begum Raana continued her services for the social and economic benefit of women of Pakistan till her death in 1990.
-One of the daunting challenges for her was to organize health services for woman and children migrating from India to Pakistan.
+One of the daunting challenges for her was to organize health services for women and children migrating from India to Pakistan.

-Begum Liaquat died on June 13, 1990 and was buried next to her husband in the Quaid-e-Azam Mausoleum.
+Begum Liaquat died on June 13, 1990, and was buried next to her husband in the Quaid-e-Azam Mausoleum.
 With her has ended a historic period for the women and youth of Pakistan whose, future generations, would seek inspiration from Begum Liaquat’s life and contributions to the emancipation of women.

 Rana is considered one of the greatest female leaders Pakistan has produced.
-In Pakistan, she is given titled as “Mother of Pakistan” received in 1950.
-Rana continues to be seen as a symbol of selfless service to the cause of humanity and uplift of women.
+In Pakistan, she is given titled “Mother of Pakistan” received in 1950.
+Rana continues to be seen as a symbol of selfless service to the cause of humanity and the uplift of women.
 In recognition of her life-long struggle for women’s rights, she was awarded the United Nation’s Human Rights Award in 1978.
 Her other many awards and medals include the “Jane Adam’s Medal” in 1950, Woman of Achievement Medal 1950, Mother of Pakistan in 1950, Nishan-i-Imtiaz in 1959, Grand Cross of Orange Nassau in 1961 (the Netherlands), International Gimbel Award 1962, Woman of the World in 1965 chosen by the Turkish Women’s Association, Ankara and Vavaliera di Gran Croce in 1966 (Italy)